accumu/smartarray-scripts/README.md

 # smartarray-scripts
-SmartArray RAID controller scripts for monitoring and diagnostics
+SmartArray RAID controller scripts for monitoring and diagnostics.

+The cciss* family of scripts should work on any controller driven by the cciss or hpsa driver as long as the appropriate utility is present.

+The hpsa* family of scripts work only on controllers driven by the hpsa driver.

 ## hpsa-smartctl